RTX 3080 review: Nothing left to fake

 Mostly cool and mostly quiet

-The RTX 3080 has a new flow-through air design to keep its super-powered components cool, and that works.
+The RTX 3080 has a new flow-through air design to keep its superpowered components cool, and that works.
 The card is noticeably quieter than the RTX 2080 Ti, and I struggled to find a torture test that would drive the 3080 over 80 degrees Celsius.

-The 3080 does use more power though.
+The 3080 does use more power, though.
 It’s definitely more power efficient when it comes to per-watt performance — something Nvidia emphasizes.
 But its total draw power is often 10% more than the 2080 Ti under load.

 A reason to upgrade